Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Steel imports are subject to more overlapping tariff layers than almost any other product category.
 The combination of Section 122, Section 232, and potentially Section 301 and AD/CVD duties can push effective rates well above 100%.
 This playbook breaks down a $100,000 steel import from multiple countries, showing exactly how tariff stacking works and where the biggest cost differences lie.

-The Steel Tariff Stack: Three (or Four) Layers
+The Steel Tariff Stack: Two (or Three) Layers

-Every steel import to the US faces at least two tariff layers, and imports from China face three or four.
-Layer 1: Section 122 at 10% (all countries).
-Layer 2: Section 232 at 50% (all countries without exemption — the rate was doubled from 25% to 50% in June 2025).
-Layer 3 (China only): Section 301 at 25% on most steel products.
-Layer 4 (varies): Anti-dumping and countervailing duties (AD/CVD) on specific products from specific countries.
+Every steel import to the US faces the Section 232 tariff, and imports from China face additional layers.
+Layer 1: Section 232 — after the April 6, 2026 restructuring this is two-tier: 50% on articles WHOLLY of steel (Annex I-A) and 25% on DERIVATIVE products substantially made of steel (Annex I-B), both assessed on the full customs value.
+The 50% rate was doubled from 25% in June 2025; the UK has a reduced 25% arrangement.
+Note: the Section 122 10% tariff does NOT stack on the metal content of a Section 232 steel article, so it does not add to these rates.
+Layer 2 (China only): Section 301 at 25% on most steel products.
+Layer 3 (varies): Anti-dumping and countervailing duties (AD/CVD) on specific products from specific countries.
 AD/CVD rates on steel can range from 0% to over 500%.
-These layers all stack — you pay each one on top of the others.
+Section 301 and AD/CVD stack on top of Section 232.

 Example: $100,000 of Steel from a Non-China Source